MichaelChen23/Ji/README.md

 # Ji
-ji project is about a book mark web system.
+ji project is about a book mark web project.